ying2liu/gramine/Documentation/devel/howto-doc.rst

    .. code-block:: c

       /*!
-       * \brief An example function
+       * \brief  Sums two integers.
        *
-       * This function returns a number augmented by the Answer to the Ultimate
+       * \param  first   First addend.
-       * Question of Life, the Universe, and Everything.
+       * \param  second  Second addend.
        *
-       * \param n The number to be added
+       * \returns  Sum of the arguments.
+Sometimes a longer description is needed,
-       * \return A number 42 greater
+       *           then it should be wrapped and aligned like this.
        */
-      int foo(int n) {
+      int foo(int first, int second) {
-          return n + 42;
+          return first + second;
       }

    ::